a7mad1112/Nodejs-FTS-Task/README.md

 - Name: Faris Abuali

 ## Acknowledgements
-I am grateful to Foothill Technology Solutions for providing me with the opportunity to participate in this internship cycle, and for their support throughout the development of this project.
+I would like to express my sincere gratitude to Foothill Technology Solutions for giving me the chance to be part of this internship cycle.
+I am thankful for their unwavering support and guidance during the development of this project.

 ![foothil](https://user-images.githubusercontent.com/93674478/232234459-2541033f-d82e-41fe-9bcb-d9b52f7411cd.jpg)